ipsingh06/seedsync/README.md

 4. After the installation is complete, verify that the application is running by going to [http://localhost:8800](http://localhost:8800) in your browser.

 5. Setup key-based SSH access.
-See the First Time Setup section below.
+See the First Time Setup section below for a simple tutorial.

 ### Docker